 The threat assessment team shall consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, which would pose a threat to school safety.
-For more information related to threats, refer to SBBC Policy 4380: Behavioral Threat Assessment (BTA)
+Refer to Policy 2130: Threat Assessment for more information related to threats.